Annette T. Pacheco – VP

 Post retirement, I became involved in salmon fishing, continued motorcycling when able, and traveled with friends and family.
 In 2011 we lost our beloved pet yellow Labrador to a post- surgical blood infection.
 It broke my heart.
 That unexpected tragedy opened my door to the sporting dog hobby of hunt-tests and dog trials in 2012 with my ‘new’ yellow Labrador Maverick.
 With the encouragement of a fellow dog lover and Maverick’s gundog trainer, I watched my first AKC Hunt Test Event in Glide, Oregon.
 The aha moment of ‘hunt-test dog Jake’ now had significance.

 Since 2013 I have been actively engaged in this volunteer dependent, sometimes all consuming, sporting hobby-turned-lifestyle.
 I began judging AKC hunt tests in 2015.
-I have been a Board Member of UVRC since 2017.
-My home club hosted the Master National event in 2018 and I agreed to serve and accept the responsibilities of Chairperson.
+I was a member of the Board of Directors of the UVRC from 2017-2022.
+My home club hosted the Master National event in 2018 and again in 2022.
+I agreed to serve and accept the responsibilities of Chairperson in 2018 and 2022.
 In 2019-2020 I served on the Master Amateur Retriever Club Long Range Planning Committee for eighteen months.

 The experience of and observations made while serving as Chairperson really exemplified the axiom, “it takes a village…” because it does and it did!
 It truly is “All about the dogs.”
 I am fortunate to have qualified our dogs at both Master Amateur and Master National events.
 I could not have accomplished any of these tasks without the guidance, support, and assistance of so many who love this sport and continue to volunteer their time towards its future.